cahudson94/data-structures/README.md

 - public methods:
     ### insert:
         - add a new node to the BST
-        - iterates tracked variables
+        - incriments tracked variables
     ### delete:
-        - remove a node from the BST
+        - delete a node from the BST
-        - decriment the tracked variables as appropriate
+        - decriments tracked variables
     ### search:
         - return the node for the value
         - if not in the BST returns None